-This Citrus-Scented Wine Cake with Fresh Berries is light and amazingly simple, both in its preparation and its presentation.
-The olive oil, citrus and wine combine to make it a Mediterranean delight.
+This Citrus-Scented Wine Cake with Fresh Berries has a lovely, light flavor and it’s amazingly simple, both in its preparation and presentation.
+The olive oil, citrus, and wine combine to make this cake a Mediterranean-style delight.

-There really wasn’t anything I wanted to change in this recipe, so all credit is given to Vegetarian Times for the lovely Citrus-Scented Wine Cake with Fresh Berries.
-It includes many things I love: olive oil, citrus, wine, and fresh fruit.
-The cake is simple in its ingredients, preparation and presentation.
+It includes many things I usually have in the house: olive oil, citrus, wine, and fresh fruit.
+The cake is simple in its ingredients, its prep, and its presentation.
 Nothing over-the-top or too rich.
 Just basic, Mediterranean-inspired goodness.

 - 1-1/2 cups unbleached, all-purpose flour

 - 1 teaspoon baking powder

 - 1/3 cup sweet wine like Muscato (I used white wine from a bottle I had open, which the recipe suggests as an option)

 - 4 large eggs

 - 2-3 tablespoons confectioners’ sugar for dusting the cake